ESLint Config Generator for UI Projects

 Set up ESLint for my [Framework] project with TypeScript support and accessibility linting.

-1. FIRST: Detect installed ESLint version (check package.json or run npx eslint --version)
+1. Detect the installed ESLint version (check package.json or run npx eslint --version).

-3. Detect my project framework and TypeScript usage
+4. Detect my project framework and TypeScript usage.

 - Framework-specific rules